April 21, 2026

 What to do when you’re not coping?

-There can be times when you feel like you cannot focus or you are not coping well.
-While it can be difficult, it is important to understand what it means when you are not coping.
-In this article, we’ve created an extensive guide on what to do when you’re not coping.
+There may be times when you feel unable to focus or as though you are struggling to cope.
+While this can be difficult, it is important to understand what this means and what support is available.
+In this article, we’ve created a guide on what to do when things feel overwhelming.

-Before we go any further: if you feel like you are in a mental health crisis and need immediate support reach out to the First Response Service by calling 111 and selecting the mental health option.
+Please note: If you are in crisis or need urgent support, you can contact the First Response Service by calling 111 and selecting the mental health option.

 What does ‘not coping’ mean?

-Everyday life can be overwhelming.
-It can be hard to recover from these feelings.
-It can make you feel hopeless, emotional and exhausted (both physically and mentally).
-Everyone feels this way at some point in life.
+Everyday life can feel overwhelming at times, and it can be difficult to recover from these feelings.
+You may feel hopeless, emotional, or physically and mentally exhausted.
+Most people experience this at some point in their lives.

 Why am I not coping?

-Whether you are overwhelmed with a big to-do list or going through challenges back-to-back in life, it can affect your wellbeing.
-It is difficult to find a healthy balance and manage stress and anxiety.
+Whether you are overwhelmed by a long list of tasks or facing ongoing challenges, this can have an impact on your wellbeing.
+It can feel difficult to find balance and manage stress and anxiety.

 • Feeling tired all the time